What’s happening with the Living Wage?

 The focus on improving the disparity between the highest and lowest paid workers is not new and the Low Pay Commission’s remit is extending to ensure everyone has a reasonable standard of living.

-The Resolution Foundation predict the greatest impact will be the faster pay rises for 18 – 21 year olds, as the National Minimum wage is brought closer to the main NLW rate.
+The Resolution Foundation predict the greatest impact will be the faster pay rises for 18 – 21 year olds, as the National Minimum Wage is brought closer to the main NLW rate.

 The ‘magic’ in all this is in creating affordable pay structures that retain salary differentials, and investing in training to bring a better return on the investment required.
 Not easy I know, especially in sectors disproportionately affected such as retail and hospitality.